 But I think it's very important.

-Look, Ukrainians have for four years been the victims of a vicious, deliberate campaign, which targeted civilians, killed innocent people, killed children, and I don't think we should impose on them.
+Look, Ukrainians have for four years been the victims of a vicious, deliberate campaign which targeted civilians, killed innocent people, killed children, and I don't think we should impose on them.

 I think we ought to say, you know, Putin has made an interesting proposal.

-Let's get the three of us together, let's talk it through.
+Let's get the three of us together.

 According to J.D.
 Vance, I mean, Zelensky may actually be in Alaska.